Saudi Internet monitors turn focus on Syria-fuelled radicalism

 REBUTTING MILITANTS

-In addition to monitoring the Internet, the ISD is also responsible for running the kingdom's rehabilitation program for militants, oversees an anti-militancy publicity campaign and works to counter radicalization among clerics and teachers.
+In addition to monitoring the Internet, the ISD is also responsible for running the kingdom's rehabilitation programme for militants, oversees an anti-militancy publicity campaign and works to counter radicalisation among clerics and teachers.

 When it is concerned about somebody online it passes the information to an investigative security branch.